-On 26 April 2022, the Group entered into a term loan agreement with a syndicate of financial institutions for BD 469.05 million (USD 1,247.48 million) comprising two tranches; BD 202.09 million (USD 537.475 million) as a conventional credit facility and BD 266.96 million (USD 710 million) as an Islamic Ijara facility.
+On 26 April 2022, the Group entered into a term loan agreement with a syndicate of financial institutions for USD 1,247.48 million comprising two tranches; USD 537.475 million as a conventional credit facility and USD 710 million as an Islamic Ijara facility.
 Gulf International Bank B.S.C. is the global facility agent and investment agent for this facility.
 This loan was utilized to repay all amounts borrowed by the Group under the old term loan facility.
-The loan is repayable in sixteen semi-annual instalments starting from October 2022.
-The new term loan facility carries interest linked to secured overnight financing rate (SOFR).
+The loan is repayable in sixteen semi-annual instalments started from October 2022.
+The loan carries interest at SOFR plus 2.20% (2023: SOFR plus 2.20%).

-(ii) Euro and USD Serv loan
+(ii) Line 6 USD SERV Loan

-On 25 April 2017, the Group entered into an Export Credit Financing (SERV-covered facilities) with a syndicate of financial institutions for Euro 314 million and USD 310 million.
-Commerzbank Finance & Covered Bond S.A. is the agent for this facility.
+On 25 April 2017, the Group entered into an Export Credit Financing (SERV-covered facilities) with a syndicate of financial institutions for USD 310 million.
+Commerzbank Finance & Covered Bond S.A. are the agents for this facility.
 This loan was obtained to finance capital expenditure requirements for Line 6 Expansion Project.
-The loan is repayable in twenty-four semi-annual instalments started from December 2019.Euro SERV loan and USD SERV loan carry interest at EURIBOR plus 0.65% (2022: EURIBOR plus 0.65%) and SOFR plus 0.90% (2022: SOFR plus 0.90%) respectively.
-During current year, the Group has fully repaid the Euro SERV loan.
+The loan is repayable in twenty-four semi-annual instalments started from December 2019.
+The loan carries interest at SOFR plus 1.13% (2023: SOFR plus 1.13%).

-(iii) Line 6 Hermes 1 Covered Facility
+(iii) Line 6 Hermes 2 Covered Facility

-On 30 April 2017, the Group entered into an Export Credit Financing (Euler Hermes covered facilities) with Citibank N.A London for Euro 50 million.
+On 24 October 2017, the Group entered into an Export Credit Financing (Euler Hermes covered facilities) with Commerzbank for Euro 47 million.
 Commerzbank Finance & Covered Bond S.A. is the agent for this facility.
 This loan was obtained to finance capital expenditure requirements for Line 6 Expansion Project.
-The loan was repayable in twenty-four semi-annual instalments which started from October 2019.
-Hermes 1 Covered Facility carried interest at EURIBOR plus 0.55% (2022: EURIBOR plus 0.55%).
+The loan was repayable in twenty semi-annual instalments which started from July 2019.
+Hermes 2 Covered Facility carried interest at EURIBOR plus 0.55% (2023: EURIBOR plus 0.55%).
 During the current year, the Group has fully repaid the loan.